Typelixir/typelixir/lib/TYPE_SYSTEM.md

 end
 ```

-So, this function can be called with:
+So this function can be called with:

 ```elixir
 func5(%{:key1=>:three, :key2=>:three, :key3=>"three"})   # false